traxjs/trax/packages/trax/doc/stores.md

 Store must be created with an initial data graph that must either be passed as [trax.createStore()][tcs] argument or that must be defined through the init() method:

-### ```init(root: T, lazyProcessors?: TraxLazyComputeDescriptor<T>): T```
+### ```init(data: T, lazyProcessors?: TraxLazyComputeDescriptor<T>): T```

-Initialize the root object - must be only called in the store init function.
+Initialize the root data object - must be only called in the store init function.
 Accepts 2 parameters:
-- **root**: the initial data graph value (JSON object)
+- **data**: the initial data graph value (JSON object)
-- **lazyProcessors**: optional compute functions associated to the root object.
+- **lazyProcessors**: optional compute functions associated to the root data object.
 The processor associated to these functions will follow the object life cycle and will be automatically disposed when the store is disposed

 Note: ```store.init(x)``` is equivalent to ```store.add("root", x)``` (but init cannot be done with *add()* as *root* is a reserved id).